Reviewed and links updated in January 2020.

 Once you have your list of subject headings, you can use these to search for articles within that database.
 I’ve included a screenshot of PsycINFO below: here, you can see that they allow you to select subject headings as a way to search.
 To search using PsycINFO’s subject headings, I just change the drop down menu and enter the list of subject headings.
 You can also select the link for “Look up Subjects” to see if it an official subject heading that this database uses.
 This can be helpful when looking for additional synonyms for your topic.

 While most databases come up with their own list of subject headings, some use standardized systems.
-Our library catalogue, for example, uses the Library of Congress system.
-This means that the same subject headings in our Shared Catalogue would work in other university library catalogues that use LC.
+Our library, for example, uses the Library of Congress system.
+This means that the same subject headings in our system would work in other university library that use LC.
 PubMed, meanwhile, uses a system called MeSH (Medical Subject Headings) which can be found in a number of other medical databases as well, such as Medline.

-A warning: if you’re searching for articles using Summon, you may see the limits of “Subject Terms” along the left of your results page.
+A warning: if you’re searching for articles using Omni, you may see the limits of “Subject” along the left of your results page.
 These may help to limit your search, but they are not standardized terms like the ones discussed above.
-Since Summon works like Google, with computers in charge of creating the list of resources, subject heading searches won’t work.
+Since Omni works like Google, with computers in charge of creating the list of resources, subject heading searches won’t work.